Guide for navigating Mexico City using the Trolleybus (Trolebús in Spanish), covering tickets, prices, maps, routes, and operating hours.

 - Line 13: Constitución de 1917 to Mixcoac

-Here is a map of the Mexico City trolleybus map:
+Here is the latest Mexico City Trolleybus map.

 How efficient are the Trolleybuses in Mexico City?

 They run from 5 am to midnight, 7 days a week (line 1 has a night service too).
-The biggest plus for me, when comparing the trolleybus network to the metrobus, is that each stop is (mostly) situated directly before the traffic lights so that picking up and dropping off passengers coincides with waiting for the lights to change.
-But there are lots of stops, so getting anyways takes an age.
+The biggest plus for me, when comparing the Trolleybus network to the Metrobus, is that each stop is (mostly) situated directly before the traffic lights so that picking up and dropping off passengers coincides with waiting for the lights to change.
+But there are lots of stops, so getting anywhere takes an age.

 They run off 600V DC parallel overhead power lines which is a great thing in helping reduce the horrible pollution here in Mexico City.